alex3493/symfony-api/Readme.md

 You can use Swagger UI at http://localhost:8888 for testing selected API endpoints.
 Most endpoints require authorization, so you will have to run registration / login first and then copy token from response to authorize subsequent requests.

-You can also use one of frontend counterpart projects that consume this API:

 ## What's next